zopefoundation/www.zope.org/docs/developer/roadmap.rst

     policy anymore.

     Starting with Zope 5, when a Python version reaches End Of Life status, we may remove support for it in a following feature (minor) release.
+This is the planned support drop schedule:

+    - Python 3.6 support was deprecated with Zope version 5.5.1 and will be dropped by Zope version 5.7.

 Zope 6 - future version